erbkaiser/FrozenCookies/README.md

 ## Auto clicking Options
 * **Autoclick** This will simulate clicking the big cookie by directly calling the function that register cookie clicks.
 A value of 250 will best well for most people playing on web, but if you have a fast computer and are playing the Steam version, you can go up to 1000.
 Basically, to find the sweet spot for your system, start at a value like 100 and increase it until the 'Next' upgrade in the options or infobox begins to go wrong, either by losing the seconds value or by showing a clearly incorrect count.
 If it does, lower the Autoclick count again until you find the optimal speed.
 Or, just set it 250 and forget about it.
 * **Autofrenzy** This is Autoclick but during click frenzies.
-The same rules as Autoclick apply, but you can use a higher value here if you cannot normally run Autoclick at top speed.
+The same rules as Autoclick apply, but you can use a higher value here even if you cannot  normally run Autoclick at top speed.
 * **Autoclick GC** All golden cookes, including wrath cookies, will be collected as soon as they appear if enabled.
+* **Autoclick Wrath Cookies** If DISABLED along with the above, this will allow wrath cookies to time out.
+Not recommended, as some wrath cookies actually have positive effects.
 * **Autoclick Reindeer** This will click Reindeer the moment they appear.
 * **Auto Fortune** The moment a fortune appears in the newsticker, it will be collected.
 It may be a good idea to disable this during active play, as you will only collect fortune bonuses once per ascension and *Your Lucky numbers are* gives up to double your bank, so you will likely want this at a later point.